lolli42/dbdoctor/README.md

 supports TYPO3 v11 and TYPO3 v12:

 ```
-$ composer require --dev lolli/dbhealth
+$ composer require --dev lolli/dbdoctor
 ```

 ## TYPO3 Extension Repository

-[No upload yet] For non-composer projects, the extension is available in TER as extension key `dbhealth` and can be installed using the extension manager.
+[No upload yet] For non-composer projects, the extension is available in TER as extension key `dbdoctor` and can be installed using the extension manager.

 # Preparation